Chapter

 What does John 8:10 mean?

 Christ's question here sets up His response in the next verse.
 This is an instance of forgiveness, not ignorance.
 Jesus is not going to claim that the woman is innocent or that her sin is trivial.
-On the contrary, Jesus will explicitly refer to her behavior as sinful, even as He demonstrates how mercy is meant to take precedence over retribution, even under the Old Testament law (Proverbs 21:10; Zechariah 7:8–9; Matthew 23:23).
+His deflection of the Pharisees was based on procedure: they followed the law incorrectly.
+Jesus will explicitly refer to her behavior as sinful even as He demonstrates that mercy is meant to take precedence over retribution, even under the Old Testament law (Proverbs 21:10; Zechariah 7:8–9; Matthew 23:23).

 Expand